marqdouj/dotnet.azuremaps/README.md

 - See `Program.cs`, `MapSetup.cs`, and `App.Razor` in the demo app.

 ## Release Notes
+### 10.0.0-rc-2.1
+- `MapLayerDef`.
+Initialize MapLayerDef.Options with a new instance.

 ### 10.0.0-rc-2.0
 - `MapLayerDef`.
 Initialize Id and SourceId with an internally generated valid Css Id.
   This negates the mandatory assignment of these Ids when creating a LayerDef.